FirelyTeam/firely-docs/vonk/features/restful_api.rst

 Search is supported as per the specification, with a few :ref:`restful_search_limitations`.

 In the default configuration the SearchParameters from the `FHIR specification <http://www.hl7.org/implement/standards/fhir/searchparameter-registry.html>`_ are available.
-But Vonk also allows :ref:`feature_customsp`.
+But Firely Server also allows :ref:`feature_customsp`.

 Chaining and reverse chaining is fully supported.